ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 ==============================

 Ray Train integrates with :ref:`Ray Data <data>` to offer an efficient, streaming solution for loading and preprocessing large datasets.
+Use Ray Data to performantly run large-scale distributed training workloads.
+Key advantages include:

+- Fast out-of-memory recovery
+- Support for heterogeneous clusters
+- No dropped rows during distributed dataset iteration

-We recommend using Ray Data for its ability to performantly support large-scale distributed training workloads - for advantages and comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.
+For more details about Ray Data, including comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.

 In this guide, we will cover how to incorporate Ray Data into your Ray Train script, and different ways to customize your data ingestion pipeline.